naveen-44/naveen-44/README.md

 - 📫 Mail me at rajanice1996@gmail.com or ping me in whatsapp: 9791975759

 I practice a lot at these sites and am planning to upload all codes that I solve in them
-- projecteuler
+- ProjectEuler
-- codeforces
+- Codeforces
-- codechef
+- Codechef
-- google codejam
+- Google Codejam
 - CSES
+- Hackerrank
-- hackerrank
+- SPOJ